ligolang/ligo/gitlab-pages/docs/language-basics/exceptions.md

 title: Exceptions
 ---

-To interupt the flow of execution and exit the program.
-In case of inconsistant value or the caller falling to authentifies.
-Ligo offer several mechanism.
+In some cases it's necessary to interrupt the flow of execution and fail the contract.
+This is where the `failwith` function comes in.
 ## The failwith function

-The failwith function takes a message and exit the program displaying the message
+The failwith function

+raises an error that cannot be caught, and terminates the contract.

 <Syntax syntax="pascaligo">